Recruiting software has become widespread over the past decade. Research by Capterra found that:

 With so many options on the market, how do you know how to choose the best recruiting software for your business?

-Start by understanding what you hope to achieve by adding recruiting software to your hiring process.
+Start by understanding what you hope to achieve by adding recruiting tools to your hiring process.
 What challenges will your tool help you overcome?
 Many firms start using recruitment software to help get more candidates to their careers site, improve how recruiters approach passive candidates, or to lower new hire turnover rates.
 Define a specific goal to make your search for recruiting software more focused.

 Next, identify what features your software tool must have.
 It’s critical that your tool integrate with your existing platforms and data sources, from your social media channels to email, career sites, third-party staffing platforms, and any existing recruiting software you may already be using.
 What else does your tool need to be able to accomplish based on your recruiting goal?